gv3Dev/Dis.Solves/Instructions.md

+<h2>These instructions are outdated. we updated our website.
+The website has instructions on it. 😊</h2><br/>

 <h3>Steps for attaining your very own EdgyBot purchase key 🔑</h3>

 <p>1.
 Enter your <b>First Name</b>, the amount of class you want your EdgyBot to do (affects price) & an email for us to contact you about any issues.</p>